jiosephlee/TowerDefense/README.md

 - Created show-tower's-range-when-clicked feature (Jo)

 6/2
-- fixed bug in tower canceling and adjusted it's graphics
+- fixed bug in tower canceling and adjusted it's graphics (Jo)

 6/3
 - Wrote conditional structural code for when hovering feature should happen: when buying a tower and upgrading (Jo)